 5 reasons to get a personal loan

-Personal loans can help cover emergencies or planned expenses.
+Personal loans could help cover emergencies or planned expenses.

 Debt consolidation, home improvements, and medical bills are some of the top reasons to get a personal loan.

-A personal loan can be a less expensive way to borrow than a high-interest credit card.
+A personal loan could be a less expensive way to borrow than a high-interest credit card.

 They’re called personal loans because your reason for getting one is, well, personal.